flucoma/flucoma-docs/doc/BufOnsetFeature.rst

       :9:
          **RComplexDev** same as above, but rectified (like Onsets \rcomplex)

-:control threshold:

-   The thresholding of a new slice.
-Value ranges are different for each metric, from 0 upwards.

-:control minSliceLength:

-   The minimum duration of a slice in number of hopSize.

 :control filterSize:

    The size of a smoothing filter that is applied on the novelty curve.
 A larger filter filter size allows for cleaner cuts on very sharp changes.